 AAII Sentiment Survey

 The latest survey results are shown below.
-Due to the timing of today’s holiday, I wrote this week’s commentary in advance and before the latest Sentiment Survey numbers were known.
-The current results were automatically updated by our content management software, though we tabulated the results to this week’s special question yesterday.
+Due to the timing of today’s holiday, I wrote this week’s commentary in advance and before the latest numbers were known.
+The current results were automatically updated by our content management software.
+We did tabulate the results to this week’s special question yesterday, however, and they are available on our website.
 More about this week’s results.

 - Bullish: 38.5%